thisisjofrank/game-tutorial-stage-3-starter/README.md

 ### Game over and high score methods

-Add methods to handle game over state, high score loading/saving, and resetting the game, well need a `gameOver()` method to handle the game over state, a `loadHighScore()` method to load the high score from localStorage, a `saveHighScore()` method to save the current score if it's a new high score, and an `updateHighScore()` method to update the display.
+Add methods to handle game over state, high score loading/saving, and resetting the game, we'll need a `gameOver()` method to handle the game over state, a `loadHighScore()` method to load the high score from localStorage, a `saveHighScore()` method to save the current score if it's a new high score, and an `updateHighScore()` method to update the display.
 Finally, a `resetGame()`